yaolingling/docs/docs/tutorials/vagrant-api.rst

 The following steps provide an overview of how to use the Swagger UI.

 1. On the Windows desktop of launchpad, open "Chrome".
 Then click the "Swagger UI" in the shortcut bookmark , or type ``http://<IP>:9090/swagger-ui`` in the URL address box.
+The <IP> should be set to the node ip where the environment is set up.
+For example, if you set up environemt on windows, the <IP> should be set to ``localhost``.
+If you set up environment on Linux, you can get node ip first by the command ``ifconfig eth0`` and then replace <IP>.

 2. You can ignore the Update Keys button and Login button.
 They take no effect when "authEnabled == false" is set in the RackHD configuration file (/opt/monorail/config.json).